zahid-01/Node-active-win/readme.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or create a pull request.

+## Development

+For now URL of active tabs are fetched only on debuging mode, when electron app is deployed, it wont be necessary.

+1. firefox --remote-debugging-port=9223
+2. chrome --remote-debugging-port=9222